If you had $1 million to spend on property investment in Australia today, where would you invest it?

 And you’ll find top performance has a lot to do with the demographics in the area.

-These suburbs tend to be those where a large number of owner-occupier's desire to live because of lifestyle choices of the offer.
+These suburbs tend to be those where a large number of owner-occupiers desire to live because of lifestyle choices or the offer.

 I look for suburbs where wages (and therefore disposable income) are increasing above average.